 On September 30th, 2015 came the big bomb of an update, where we finally learned, that the team hadn't made any considerable progress in the main game because of many personal issues regarding their families.
 I won't go into that, but frankly, I felt a bit cheated, as their previous updates had been all sunshine, with promises of progress.
 While they did release a playable Cluck Yegger game, a survival horror parody, in Steam, the main beef, SpaceVenture was, in their words, still a year away, in 30th of November, 2016.

-To that point, I had already written SpaceVenture as a failure, so it wasn't really big of a moment of disillusionment.
+To that point, I had already written SpaceVenture off as a failure, so it wasn't really big of a moment of disillusionment.
 So November 2016 came and went and no game.
 2016 was also a year of only 4 official updates and frankly, I wasn't really expecting much, least a release.
 I still liked all the scene updates they had, but as far progress towards completion goes, I hadn't the faintest clue.

 As of this point, 2017 has seen only one update.
 It's about a walk around in the scene that was already shown in prototype back in 2014, but this time around it has completed game assets.
 As a whole, the project doesn't feel like a passion project for the developer anymore.
 It has an air of something, that has become a burden for them and I can't help but feel, that it will have an effect on the final game as well.

 Sure enough, there's still backers on board, who are more than willing to give the usual "take your time" pep talk, but they've already had 5 years.
 During those 5 years, a lot of other KS projects have been finalised.
-Some companies have finished more than one actually, and a good many of adventure games, funded before and after SpaceVenture have been published, some of them even relatively big ones.
+Some companies have finished more than one actually, and a good many adventure games, funded before and after SpaceVenture have been published, some of them even relatively big ones.

 So yeah, SpaceVenture is my biggest disappointment in Kickstarter at the moment.
 I have been disappointed on games that have come out from crowdfunding, but at least even those bad games were delivered in the end, more or less the way they were promised.
 Very few of them have been delivered within the exact time frame promised, but none of them has been as late as SpaceVenture is and none of them ever made me question if there's any actual development going on with the game.

 I can understand if a project takes a bit longer than projected.
-Hell, even back in the day I thought it was ambitious of them to aim at 2013 delivery date, giving them around a year of development time.
+Hell, even back in the day I thought it was ambitious of them to aim at a 2013 delivery date, giving them around a year of development time.
 I was figuring it'll take at least 2 years for them to get it done, 3 years at max.
 But now, we are officially in year 6 and there's a big, burning question in my mind: the budget.
-How long can a budget of a half a million take them?
+How far can a budget of a half a million take them?
 In all honesty, they've claimed that the budget is still fine, but is it really?

 From the fantastic Ron Gilbert lead project, Thimbleweed Park, I learned that even their retro-themed adventure game cost over 1 million in the end.
 They raised a tad over 600k of it through Kickstarter.
 This took place in December 2014, the game itself was released to rave reviews in March 2017, so it took about 2 and a half years to make.
 And it is a lengthy, complex adventure game in a way I don't believe SpaceVenture ever has tried to be.

-I really don't know if SpaceVenture will ever come out. in truth, I don't really expect anything of it anymore.
+I really don't know if SpaceVenture will ever come out.
+In truth, I don't really expect anything of it anymore.
 There's just not an ounce of excitement about it anymore, as I have the feeling that anything it will be in the end, is just too little, too late.